elmar-hinz/TX.esp/Documentation/TypoScriptReference.rst

 	Description
 		Setting values for the *ingoing* parameters.
 The order doesn't matter here.
 		The keys are the parameter names.
 The values are strings, stdWrap can be applied.
-		The ingoing parameter *tableName* will be automatically set.
-Omit it.

 	Example
 		::